callat-qcd/django-gvar/README.md

 ## Description

 `django-gvar` allows to store [multi-dimensional Gaussian random variables implemented by G. Peter Lepage's `gvar` module](https://github.com/gplepage/gvar) into [Django](https://www.djangoproject.com)'s ORM Framework.
-It adds a `GVarField` which can be used to store individual GVars, arrays of GVars and Dictionaries of GVars.
+It adds a `GVarField`, which can be used to store individual GVars, arrays of GVars, and Dictionaries of GVars.

 ### Usage in scripts

-Import the `GVarField` field into your project and use it out-of-the-box as for example a `FloatField`.
+Import the `GVarField` field into your project and use it out-of-the-box as, for example, a `FloatField`.

 ```python
 # myproject.models.py